Camp Glossary

 Uncle Ed Dike

-naturalist who coined “Have fun in the sun at Camp Royaneh”
+Naturalist who coined “Have fun in the sun at Camp Royaneh”

 Uncle Stan’s Social